godotengine/godot-docs/classes/class_websocketpeer.rst

 - void **close** **(** :ref:`int<class_int>` code=1000, :ref:`String<class_String>` reason="" **)**

-Close this WebSocket connection. ``code`` is the status code for the closure (see RFC6455 section 7.4 for a list of valid status codes). ``reason`` is the human readable reason for closing the connection (can be any UTF8 string, must be less than 123 bytes).
+Closes this WebSocket connection. ``code`` is the status code for the closure (see RFC 6455 section 7.4 for a list of valid status codes). ``reason`` is the human readable reason for closing the connection (can be any UTF-8 string that's smaller than 123 bytes).

-Note: To achieve a clean close, you will need to keep polling until either :ref:`WebSocketClient.connection_closed<class_WebSocketClient_signal_connection_closed>` or :ref:`WebSocketServer.client_disconnected<class_WebSocketServer_signal_client_disconnected>` is received.
+**Note:** To achieve a clean close, you will need to keep polling until either :ref:`WebSocketClient.connection_closed<class_WebSocketClient_signal_connection_closed>` or :ref:`WebSocketServer.client_disconnected<class_WebSocketServer_signal_client_disconnected>` is received.

-Note: HTML5 export might not support all status codes.
-Please refer to browsers-specific documentation for more details.
+**Note:** The HTML5 export might not support all status codes.
+Please refer to browser-specific documentation for more details.

 .. _class_WebSocketPeer_method_get_connected_host:

 - :ref:`String<class_String>` **get_connected_host** **(** **)** const

-Returns the IP Address of the connected peer.
-(Not available in HTML5 export)
+Returns the IP address of the connected peer.

+**Note:** Not available in the HTML5 export.

 .. _class_WebSocketPeer_method_get_connected_port:

 - :ref:`int<class_int>` **get_connected_port** **(** **)** const

 Returns the remote port of the connected peer.

-(Not available in HTML5 export)
+**Note:** Not available in the HTML5 export.

 .. _class_WebSocketPeer_method_get_write_mode:

 - :ref:`WriteMode<enum_WebSocketPeer_WriteMode>` **get_write_mode** **(** **)** const

-Get the current selected write mode.
+Gets the current selected write mode.
 See :ref:`WriteMode<enum_WebSocketPeer_WriteMode>`.

 .. _class_WebSocketPeer_method_is_connected_to_host: